kuokuo123/otter-launcher/README.md

 Since v0.6.4 fastfetch in interface.header_cmd is supported.
 It works without extra settings.

-However, fastfetch comes with its own "pipe mode" that sometimes does not pipe colors, so using it in overlay.overlay_cmd will need an extra switch "fastfetch --pipe false".
+However, fastfetch comes with its own "pipe mode" that sometimes does not pipe colors, so using it in overlay.overlay_cmd should turn an extra switch "fastfetch --pipe false".

 ``` toml
 [interface]